 Interagency Workgroup on Youth and Young Adults (Youth IWG)

-Centered in the Bureau of Substance Abuse Services (BSAS), the Office of Youth and Young Adult Services creates and oversees BSAS programs, policies and initiatives that address addiction among youth and young adults, building and maintaining system capacity across the continuum of care.
+Centered in the Bureau of Substance Addiction Services (BSAS), the Office of Youth and Young Adult Services creates and oversees BSAS programs, policies and initiatives that address addiction among youth and young adults, building and maintaining system capacity across the continuum of care.
 The directive of the office is to provide effective, accessible and affordable substance abuse treatment for youth and their families.
 This kind of care necessarily involves coordination among systems, and the Interagency Workgroup on Youth and Young Adult Services provides a foundation for such coordination.

 Opioid Overdose Prevention & Reversal Project - supporting the use of Intranasal Naloxone (Narcan)